Skip to content

 5.2.1 Modularity and Extensibility

-Objective: Enable easy addition of new predictors, data sources, and functionality without modifying existing code.
+Objective: Enable easy addition of new predictors, data sources, and ML framework backends without modifying existing code.

 Implementation:

-• Core Abstractions: BasePredictor, BaseProvider, and protocol classes define clear contracts
+• Core Abstractions: BasePredictor, BaseProvider, BaseInferenceBackend define clear contracts

 • Module Separation: Distinct core, datasets, providers, and predictors modules with minimal interdependencies

-• Plugin Architecture: Provider system allows new data sources through simple interface implementation
+• Plugin Architecture: Provider system allows new data sources, backend system enables new ML frameworks

-• Inheritance Hierarchy: Well-defined base classes enable new predictor types with minimal boilerplate
+• Inheritance Hierarchy: Well-defined base classes enable new predictor types and backends with minimal boilerplate

 Verification: New mosquito species predictors can be added by subclassing BasePredictor without modifying existing components.